-New development is required to provide public improvements to serve new residents.
+New development is required to provide public improvements to serve new residents consistent with County standards.
+Required improvements are described in Chapter 16.16 (Design Requirements) and Chapter 16.20 (Improvements).
 Development sites in the County are a mix of urban infill parcels (with full utilities, street frontages, etc.) and larger subdivisions in more rural areas that may require site improvements as a condition of approval.
-Improvements associated with larger subdivisions include curbs/gutters/sidewalks, drainage, traffic safety improvements, street lighting, water/sewer connections
+Improvements associated with larger subdivisions include curbs/gutters/sidewalks, drainage, traffic safety improvements, street lighting, water/sewer connections.

 The County may require a project sponsor to incur the expense of either on-site or off-site development fees.
 On-site improvements pertain to private improvements required within the boundaries of the subject parcel.
-These include open space, parking, landscaping and lighting requirements.
+These include open space, parking, landscaping, and lighting requirements.
 In addition to the fees associated with these improvements, the developer may need to cede some developable area in order to make these improvements.
 The Subdivision Map Act and the County's Title 16 (Subdivisions) address these requirements.